NVMeTCP-IP Core for 25G Datasheet

 In

-Asserted to 1b when user is not ready to receive Read data.
+Set to 1b to pause receiving Read data when the user is not ready to accept data.

 Dir